 - it’s required by law (e.g Education Act 1996)

 - It’s necessary for archiving, research or statistical purposes

 If we have consent to use your personal information, you have the right to remove it at any time.
-If you want to remove your consent, contact our data protection officer at email@example.com.
+If you want to remove your consent, contact the School's data protection officer at firstname.lastname@example.org.

 How long is your data stored for?